 Knowing that the CO’s decision must be reasonable is a substantial part of the analysis when considering non-commercial sources as compared to commercial-off-shelf (cots contracts.)The exception to this rule is the acquisition of bulk cargo.
 Procurement of training services, installation, or cloud services can be considered COTS items under the Federal Acquisition Regulation (FAR 12).
 See information about Service Contract Act Fringe Benefits (SCA).

 What is COTS?
+What Does COTS Stand For?

-FAR Commercial off the Shelf Items – COTS Contracts Definition: In government contracting, the commercial off the shelf and FAR 12 FAR commercial items refer to whether commercial items are readily available without substantial modifications.
+FAR Commercial off the Shelf Items – What is COTS Contracts Definition: In government contracting, the commercial off the shelf COTS products and FAR 12 FAR commercial items refer to whether commercial items are readily available without substantial modifications.
 The software can be a prime example.
 If the offeror has to substantially modify or program the software, then it might not meet the commercial definition.
 See VA Service Disabled Veteran Owned SDVOSB Requirements.

 The use of COTS products allows procurement agencies to benefit from technological advances, cost savings, and the consistent competition in the commercial rapid procurement stemming from the marketplace as well as other innovative developments in federal agencies.
 The use of these items can minimize or eliminate the need for costly, time-consuming, government-sponsored research and development programs.